-Please note that this guide was updated in March 2017 to reflect changes at Disney’s Hollywood Studios.
+Please note that this guide was updated on May 26, 2017 to reflect Summer 2017 additions to Disney’s Hollywood Studios.
 The park is undergoing a massive overhaul to add Toy Story Land (which will open in 2018) and Star Wars Land (which will open in 2019), plus additional cosmetic and thematic changes around the park.
 As attractions open, we will provide further updates…

 This guide assumes that you have a full day to spend in each of the Walt Disney World theme parks.
 You may have more or less time depending on how many day tickets you purchase and whether you add on the Park Hopper option (read our Walt Disney World Ticket Guide to determine which tickets are best for you).